Skip to main content

 Cultural Explorer & Photographer

 While Seoul is connected by an infinite web of subways, the rest of Korea is best explored on four wheels.
-To reach the coastal drives of Namhae, the mountains of Gangwon-do, or the hidden cafes of Jeju, you need a rental car.
+To reach the coastal drives of Namhae, the deep valleys of Jirisan, or the hidden cafes of Jeju, you need a rental car.

 But Korea is not a place where you can "wing it."
 One wrong document, and you will be turned away at the counter.